jarturomora/arturoDRep/voting-rationale/ga-decrease-treasury-tax-epoch-539/voting-rationale.md

 ## Disclaimer

-This analysis represents **my personal perspective** and does not reflect the views or official stance of any institution, organization, or company I collaborate with.
+This analysis represents **my opinion** and does not reflect the views or official stance of any institution, organization, or company I collaborate with.
 Its purpose is to gain a deeper understanding of the potential impact of the proposed treasury tax reduction and to inform my own voting decision for the related Governance Action in Cardano’s on-chain governance system.
 This is not financial or governance advice, and I encourage others to conduct their own research before making any decisions.

 ## Summary